vanatteveldt/ccslearnr/handouts/ggplot.md

 Note the use of `alpha` to make the points somewhat transparent, making it a bit easier to see when points overlap.
 This is given as a constant value rather than a mapping, since we want all points to have this.
+This can be used on all geoms: if you wish to e.g. make all points a certain color or size, you add these in the `geom(...)` call directly, i.e. not in an `aes(...)` call.

+What happens when you add `shape=21` or even `shape='🏠'` to the call?
+For `shape=21`, you can also add a fill aesthetic (or constant value) if desired. (gogle ggplot shapes to see an overview of built-in default shapes, like the circles for 21)

 ## Line graphs